jazzzzy/NiTest/README.md

     composer install
     ```

+4. Tests

+    Behat: vendor/bin/behat
+    Unit: vendor/bin/phpunit

-4. What's more I could add?
+5. What's more I could add?

+    1. Isolate test database.
-    1. JWT keys should not be commited but generated on first deployment
+    2. JWT private/public keys should not be committed but generated on first deployment
-    2. Validation (uuid could be validated)
+    3. Validation (id could be validated)
-    3. Caching (Doctrine or memcache, maybe Redis)
+    4. Caching (Doctrine or memcache, maybe Redis)
-    4. Proper migrations
-    5. Logging
+    5. Migration instead of import command
+    6. Improved logging
-    6. and many more
+    7. and many more

 I hope the provided solution is sufficient, even though it doesn't cover everything.